 A major aspect of planning is developing a set of metrics to monitor the supply chain so that it is efficient and delivers high quality and value to customers.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Operations and Supply Chain Processes

 28. Returning involves processes for receiving worn-out, defective, and excess products back from customers but does not involve support for customers who have problems with the product.